Facilities are Responsible for Patients Who Wander and Should Provide Special Care

 It is always unfortunate when a loved one loses his or her cognitive functions and begins to wander both mentally and physically.
 In order to help loved ones keep and maintain their dignity in their last years, it is important to make sure that nursing homes provide patients with cognitive deficiencies the care and attention that is required to keep them safe without exacerbating the situation and giving them more reason to wander.
 It may be as simple as having more comfortable surroundings, an appropriate number of staff per ship, and an adequate security plan.

-In the event you have a loved one has been injured or has died as the result of having eloped or disappeared from a nursing home, please contact Rich Hitz at Carlson & Burnett, LLP for answers to your legal questions.
-Contact Rich at 402-952-4179 to set up a free consultation.
+In the event you have a loved one has been injured or has died as the result of having eloped or disappeared from a nursing home, please contact Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.